ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 ## Moon EE Changes
 - The Richtofen's Grand Scheme Easter egg now works with any amount of players

-- Still requires the completion of the Ensemble Cast and Time Travel Will Tell Easter eggs

 - Player one always spawns as Richtofen

 ## Known Issues